antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 - Validate json payload

-Before we can jump into writing test, we first we need to create a new "Collection" and then import or manually create the HTTP requests.
-Once we have created the requests and configured the authentication we are ready to build are test cases!
+Before we can jump into writing test, we first need work inside of Postman.
+Start by creating a new Collection and name it appropriate to the API you are testing, in my case "Time API".
+Collections is a how API:s can be organized in Postman.
+There is several ways to import collections and API:s, in my case I think it easiest to create the HTTP request manually.
+Depending on your API there could other types on parameters, headers and authentication required, Postman allows an simple interface to configure this.

-To create test we need to navigate to the "Test" menu.
-Test are written in JavaScript, the Postman JavaScript API documentation can be found [here](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/)
+To create test for an API we need to navigate to the "Test" menu.
+Test are written in JavaScript, the Postman JavaScript API documentation can be found [here](https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/).

 Let's start by make sure everything is working as it should, by creating this simple test:
 ```